-- The ventilation system should be a single-pass ventilation system.
-Outside air is brought in through a supply fan, conditioned for the comfort of the workers, passes through the ductwork to the ventilated spaces one time, goes through the exhaust ductwork to an exhaust fan, and is released to the environment through the facility stack. - The air supply and exhaust systems should be designed to eliminate dead air spaces where tritium-contaminated gases may accumulate. - The ventilation system ductwork should not be shared with non-tritium operations. - To minimize cross-contamination from one room to another, the exhaust gas from each room should dump into a central exhaust duct.
-Exhaust gases from several rooms should not be combined before being dumped into the central exhaust duct. - To minimize cross-contamination from one ventilation function to another, the gases for each type of function, such as room ventilation, high velocity air hood ventilation, and glovebox ventilation, from a single room should not be combined until they reach the central exhaust duct. - To ensure good mixing and dilution by outside air, the exhaust gases should be released to the environment through an elevated stack at high velocity. - The ventilation system should be designed to use pressure zone control to minimize cross-contamination.
+- The ventilation system can be a single-pass ventilation system.
+Outside air is brought in through a supply fan, conditioned for the comfort of the workers, passes through the ductwork to the ventilated spaces one time, goes through the exhaust ductwork to an exhaust fan, and is released to the environment through the facility stack.
+Room recirculation designs can also be used in conjunction with single-pass ventilation systems, the design and desirability of which is discussed in Sections 4.1.2 and 4.1.3; - The air supply and exhaust systems should be designed to eliminate dead air spaces where tritium-contaminated gases may accumulate; - The ventilation system ductwork should not be shared with non-tritium operations;

+- To minimize cross-contamination from one room to another, the exhaust gas from each room should dump into a central exhaust duct.
+Exhaust gases from several rooms should not be combined before being dumped into the central exhaust duct; - To minimize cross-contamination from one ventilation function to another, the gases for each type of function, such as room ventilation, high velocity air hood ventilation, and glovebox ventilation, from a single room should not be combined until they reach the central exhaust duct; - To ensure good mixing and dilution by outside air, the exhaust gases should be released to the environment through an elevated stack at high velocity; - The ventilation system should be designed to use pressure zone control to minimize crosscontamination.
 The ventilation control system is designed to hold the spaces occupied by the tritium operations at a negative pressure relative to the spaces surrounding the facility.
 If the whole building is a tritium facility, then the building is at a slightly negative pressure relative to the environment.
 If the tritium is in a single room in a building, the room is at a negative pressure relative to the adjacent rooms.
 Air continuously leaks into the tritium operating areas from the surrounding environment.
-The ventilation zones of tritium processing areas should be maintained under controlled temperature and humidity conditions at all times to reduce the in-leakage of moisture to inert atmosphere gloveboxes.
-(Further reductions of inleakage of moisture into inert gloveboxes can be achieved by selecting a glove material that has a low permeation rate for moisture and by reducing the exposure time (e.g., glove port covers) and/or total glove surface area). - The walls separating adjacent rooms must be reasonably sealed to minimize tritium released from contaminating an adjacent room.
-Administrative controls need to be in place to require caulking and sealing around wall penetrations such as conduit and piping.

-- For the ventilation system to work as designed, the inside and outside doors and airlocks need to be used properly.
+The ventilation zones of tritium processing areas should be maintained under controlled temperature and humidity conditions at all times to reduce the inleakage of moisture to inert atmosphere gloveboxes.
+(Further reductions of in-leakage of moisture into inert gloveboxes can be achieved by selecting a glove material that has a low permeation rate for moisture and by reducing the exposure time (e.g., glove port covers) and/or total glove surface area); - The walls separating adjacent rooms should be reasonably sealed to minimize tritium released from contaminating an adjacent room.
+Administrative controls need to be in place to require caulking and sealing around wall penetrations such as conduit and piping; - For the ventilation system to work as designed, the inside and outside doors and airlocks need to be used properly.
 Propping an outside or inside door open will upset the pressure zone control system.
 An outside door bypasses the stack and provides a path for a ground level tritium release.
-The doors should be equipped with automatic door closures, and all personnel should be instructed on the proper use of doors. - For facilities handling gram quantities of tritium, a rule of thumb is 6 to 10 air changes per hour as the standard of performance.

-The ventilation rate should be based on analysis of the hazards of the operations.
-A facility that has the potential to release only a few curies of gaseous tritium into the breathing space does not need to operate at the same ventilation rate as a facility that has the potential to release tritium into the breathing space.
+The doors should be equipped with automatic door closures, and all personnel should be instructed on the proper use of doors; - For facilities handling gram quantities of tritium, a rule of thumb is 6 to 10 air changes per hour as the standard of performance; - The ventilation rate should be based on analysis of the hazards of the operations.
+A facility that has the potential to release only a few curies of gaseous tritium into the breathing space does not need to operate at the same ventilation rate as a facility that has the potential to release larger quantities of tritium into the breathing space;